holstegelab/snakemake_pipeline/README.md

+# Snakemake pipeline(s)
+Pipeline for the analysis of Pacbio data.
+The pipeline is subdivided into two main sub-pipelines.
+The first comprises the analysis of raw data from the sequencer.
+The second analysis comprises the merging of analyzed data (aligned hifi and non-hifi data) belonging to the same sample.

-# snakemake_pipeline
+# Main Pipeline (Snakefile)
-Pipeline for the analysis of Pacbio data

-# Steps in the pipeline
+## Steps in the pipeline
 1. Takes raw sequencing output and run ccs algorithm to generate hifi reads.
 We retain non-hifi reads, by specifying --min-passes 0 (number of passes) and --min-rq 0 (read quality).
 Kinetics information are also kept (--all-kinetics).
 2. Run primrose to generate methylation profiles for each read
 3. Split hifi reads from non-hifi reads